 - pinch of salt

 Wash your apples well and cut them into quarters.
-Use a large, deep stockpot and cover them with water, with least two inches of water above the apples.
+Use a large, deep stockpot and cover them with water.
+For this apple cider recipe, you will want at least two inches of water above the apples.

 Apple Cider Process